 Players in the industry have been involved in partnerships and other developments to remain competitive.
 For instance, in May 2021, Nikola Corporation announced a collaboration with Total Transportation Services Inc. (TTSI), a port trucking company, to expedite zero-emission transportation at the Port of Los Angeles/Long Beach.
 The collaboration includes vehicle trials and a letter of intent (LOI) for 100 Nikola Class 8 BEV and FCEV semi-trucks.

-U.S. electric truck market players are entering into partnerships and collaborations to expand their market share.
-For instance, in August 2020, Orange EV entered into a partnership with Firefly Transportation Services LLC, in order to offer its new pure-electric, tandem-axle yard truck, for enabling zero-emission goods movement across the roads, on a full load.
+Moreover, in August 2020, Orange EV entered into a partnership with Firefly Transportation Services LLC in order to offer a new pure-electric T-Series Tandem (TST) axle yard truck, enabling zero-emission goods movement.

 The major players operating in the U.S. electric truck market are Chanje Energy Inc., Orange EV, Mitsubishi Fuso Truck & Bus Corp, Nikola Motor Company, Tesla Inc, Ford Motor Company, General Motors Company, and Workhorse Group Inc.